More from MDH

 Helping communities understand cancer risks

-Cancer data are not only useful for evaluating strategies to prevent and treat cancer, but also to help communities concerned about possible cancer clusters.
 Each year in Minnesota citizens and communities raise questions about cancer and the environment through the media, environmental review processes, and other channels.
-City and county officials also need data to help answer their community's questions.
+People want to know:

 - Are cancer rates higher in my community compared to other areas?